What will p4adnow do?

 Where does P4ADNow get its funding?

-P4ADNOW received principal funding from the Action Now Initiative, sponsored by Laura and John Arnold.
+P4ADNOW received principal funding from Arnold Ventures, sponsored by Laura and John Arnold.

 You can view our 2017 990 form here.

 Who runs P4ADNOW?

 Patients For Affordable Drugs Now is governed by a bipartisan Board of Directors consisting of patients and health care and communications experts.
 They are: